goinstant/android-sdk-guides/README.md

 The Advanced flavor uses the new Halo UI, which is currently in beta, and overrides more XML color resources for complete branding customization.

-### Two-way Camera
+### Two-way Video

-The `twoWayCamera` flavor includes the Halo UI with the addition of the camera toggle button.
+The `twoWayVideo` flavor includes the Halo UI with the addition of the camera toggle button.
 This allows the user to escalate a screen-sharing session to a video call.

 ### FieldServices